Digital Marketing

 • Sponsored messages: These messages are sent directly to a targeted audience and show up in their inboxes.

-• Dynamic ads: Ads are featured on the right sidebar of LinkedIn pages and on the People search results page.
+• Dynamic ads: Ads are featured on the right sidebar of LinkedIn pages and the People search results page.

 Ecommerce Marketing